Chelo/fyber-r-project/README.md

   3. Run `ruby app.rb`
   4. Open the page *"http://localhost:4567/packages"*
   5. If you want to load the packages run `rake search_packages`.
-You can see the process on `log/output.log` file **NOTE:** this can take some time because it has to read each tar.gz file.
+You can see the process on `log/output.log` file.

+**NOTE:** this can take some time because it has to read each tar.gz file.

 Testing